 In the workplace, interpersonal communication occurs in a variety of forms: in team meetings, on client calls, in memos and emails, during performance reviews, while giving employee feedback, and even casually over lunch or during watercooler chats.

-Our individual interpersonal communication skills have been in development since we began communicating as children, and these skills vary from person to person.
+Our individual interpersonal communication abilities are soft skills that have been in development since we began communicating as children, and these skills vary from person to person.
 However, we can take steps to improve our ability to communicate, and we’ll explore various techniques to do this later in the article.

 There are four types of interpersonal communication — oral, verbal, nonverbal, and listening — and mastering each of these is key to success in the modern workplace.